 The world depicted in “Opulence” is, to all intents and purposes, Hell.
 It is a vision of absolute attachment to the three faces of the material world: Sex, Money and Power, forces which become utterly demonic if (and only if) they are seen as ultimate reality, instead of natural facets of it.

 In the video, Brooke Candy plays the role of somebody in a state of absolute addiction to the Demonism of, essentially, choosing matter to the exclusion of spirit (the mental state that much of the fashion and media worlds, and much of Western culture, are mired in nearly 100% of the time).
-It is, then, probably not a coincidence that throughout the video she is depicted like a wrathful deity or hell-realm being, as might be seen in Hindu or Tibetan Buddhist imagery like this—and perhaps not a coincidence, either, that she is shown with reptilian eyes, traveling through underground tunnels (a Qabalistic symbol of hell) or literally as a horned devil, all images of hell as depicted by religion and pop culture alike.
+It is, then, probably not a coincidence that throughout the video she is depicted like a wrathful deity or hell-realm being, as might be seen in Hindu or Tibetan Buddhist imagery—and perhaps not a coincidence, either, that she is shown with reptilian eyes, traveling through underground tunnels (a Qabalistic symbol of hell) or literally as a horned devil, all images of hell as depicted by religion and pop culture alike.

 We are here staring at what we might call, to borrow and repurpose a brilliant phrase from Carl Sagan, the “demon-haunted world.”